stefanspringer1/SwiftXML/README.md

 - All iteration over content in the document using the according library functions are lazy by default, i.e. the iteration only looks at one item at a time and does not (!) collect all items in advance.
 - While lazily iterating over content in the document in this manner, the document tree can be changed without negatively affecting the iteration.
-- Elements or attributes of a certain name can be efficiently found without having to traverse the whole tree.
-An according iteration proceeds in the order by which the elements or attributes have been added to the document.
-When iterating in this manner, newly added elements or attributes are then also processed as part of the same iteration.
+- Elements of a certain name can be efficiently found without having to traverse the whole tree.
+An according iteration proceeds in the order by which the elements have been added to the document.
+When iterating in this manner, newly added elements are then also processed as part of the same iteration.

 The following code takes any `<item>` with an integer value of `multiply` larger than 1 and additionally inserts an item with a `multiply` number one less, while removing the `multiply` value on the existing item (the library will be explained in more detail in subsequent sections):